 Twas nigh unto Sam Dickinson’s mill,

 Here the poet sets a scene for us, but unlike more contemporary poetry this isn’t done with lots of nuanced subtlety.
 We are just told that the ambush was carried out in a mill.
-In actuality the simplicity works here as it is consistent with the style of the poem.
+In actuality, the simplicity works here as it is consistent with the style of ‘Bars Fight’.

 The Indians there five men did kill.